DylanB95/statespacer/README.md

   - `statespacer()` for fitting State Space models.
   - `predict.statespacer()` for producing forecasts using fitted State Space models.
+  - `SimSmoother()` for drawing random samples of a fitted State Space model conditional on the data.

 ## State Space Components